keshihua5/Resume/README.md

 - **VMware Tanzu Team** – Develop, write, edit, and maintain documentation for the Tanzu product family.
 - Restructured, formatted, and standardized legacy documentation.
 - Proactively communicated with PMs and engineers worldwide for feedback and distribution.
-- Organize material to research and complete writing tasks.
+- Organized material to research and complete writing tasks.

 **Senior Technical Writer** (Remote Contractor) | **HCL** *Redmond Washington* | *April 2021* *–* *June 2021*